-As of December 31, 2021, 374,525 warrants issued in connection with the July 2017 underwritten public offering remained outstanding, each with an exercise price of \$40.00.
+As of December 31, 2022, 374,525 warrants issued in connection with a July 2017 underwritten public offering remained outstanding, each with an exercise price of \$40.00.
 All such warrants were issued in connection with the July 2017 underwritten public offering and are immediately exercisable.
 The warrants expire in 2024.
+Subject to limited exceptions, a holder of warrants will not have the right to exercise any portion of its warrants if the holder (together with such holder's affiliates, and any persons acting as a group together with such holder or any of such holder's affiliates) would beneficially own a number of shares of common stock in excess of 4.99% (or, at the election of the purchaser, 9.99%) of the shares of our Common Stock then outstanding after giving effect to such exercise.